Tord Sundén: Nordic Folkboat controversy

-In 1941, the Scandinavian Sailing Association organized a design competition for a small cruising sailboat that was cheap, easy to sail, and fun to race.
+In 1941, the Scandinavian Yacht Racing Union organized a design competition for a small cruising sailboat that was cheap, easy to sail, and fun to race.
 There were 58 entrants, of which six were awarded prizes, but no winner was announced.
-Swedish sailor and shipping magnate Sven Salén invited Sundén to amalgamate the prize winning designs into one design that became known as the Nordic Folkboat.
+Swedish sailor and shipping magnate Sven Salén invited Sundén to amalgamate the prize winning designs into one design and that became known as the Nordic Folkboat.
 It seems clear that Sundén drew the lines of the Folkboat, however the committee that commissioned and oversaw the process claimed ownership.
 Sundén launched numerous lawsuits seeking credit and royalties until his death in 1999.

 Further designs

-In addition to the disputed Nordic Folkboat, Sundén designed the International Folkboat (known also as the IF boat) in 1966 for Marieholm Bruk, and in 1976 the Marieholm 26, a refinement of the International Folkboat.
+In addition to the disputed Nordic Folkboat, Sundén designed the International Folkboat (known also as the IF boat) in 1966 for Marieholms bruk in Marieholm, and in 1976 the Marieholm 26, a refinement of the International Folkboat.
 There were also further designs for other shipyards including the King's Cruiser 28 for Örnmaskiner.